Virumaandi: Box office

 The film released on 456 screens worldwide and first in Tamil cinema with crossing 400 screens.
 The film got the best opening among Pongal releases grossing ₹6 crores in first weekend worldwide.

 Accolades

 At the eighth Puchon International Fantastic Film Festival, held in South Korea, Virumaandi won the International Award for Best Asian Film.

 Legacy

-Director Vetrimaaran cited Virumaandi as one of the inspiration for the screenplay for his national award-winning film Aadukalam.
-Director Lokesh Kanagaraj cited the film inspired for his Kaithi.
+Director Vetrimaaran cited Virumaandi as one of the inspiration for the screenplay for his national award-winning 2011 film Aadukalam.
+Director Lokesh Kanagaraj cited the film as a source of inspiration for his 2019 film Kaithi.